byceps/byceps/docs/upgrading/python-packages.rst

     (venv)$ pip install --upgrade pip

-Then instruct pip_ to install the required Python depdendencies (again, the same way as during the installation):
+Then instruct pip_ to install the required Python dependencies (again, the same way as during the installation):

 .. code-block:: sh